vincanger/envelope-budgeting-test/ai/docs/1-foundation.md

 - **Implementation:**
   - **`createBudgetProfile`:**
     - Created in `src/features/budgets/operations.ts`.
-    - Checks if the authenticated user (`context.user`) already owns a profile to enforce the one-to-one relationship.
-    - Creates a `BudgetProfile` record, connecting the `ownerId` to `context.user.id`.
-    - Returns the newly created profile.
-    - Declared in `main.wasp` under `//#region Budget Profile`.
+    - Implements logic to check for existing profiles and create a new one linked to the user.
+    - This operation is declared as an `action` in `main.wasp`.
   - **`updateUserProfile`:**
     - Created in `src/features/user/operations.ts`.
-    - Provides a basic structure to update `User` fields (currently only `email` is implemented as an example).
+    - Provides logic to update user fields (initially just email).
-    - Checks for `context.user` authentication.
-    - Explicitly excludes the `password` field from the return value.
-    - Declared in `main.wasp` under `//#region User Profile`.
+    - This operation is declared as an `action` in `main.wasp`.
 - **Notes:**
   - Both operations include basic `HttpError(401)` checks for authentication.
   - Input validation beyond basic type checking is minimal at this stage.